DNB Asset Management AS Buys 7,396 Shares of Autodesk, Inc. (NASDAQ:ADSK)

-DNB Asset Management AS boosted its stake in shares of Autodesk, Inc. (NASDAQ:ADSK) by 8.8% during the third quarter, Holdings Channel reports.
-The firm owned 91,638 shares of the software company’s stock after purchasing an additional 7,396 shares during the quarter.
-DNB Asset Management AS’s holdings in Autodesk were worth $26,132,000 as of its most recent filing with the Securities & Exchange Commission.
+DNB Asset Management AS boosted its holdings in Autodesk, Inc. (NASDAQ:ADSK) by 8.8% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 91,638 shares of the software company’s stock after buying an additional 7,396 shares during the period.
+DNB Asset Management AS’s holdings in Autodesk were worth $26,132,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors also recently modified their holdings of the stock.
-Aviva PLC raised its position in Autodesk by 45.3% in the second quarter.
-Aviva PLC now owns 106,619 shares of the software company’s stock worth $31,122,000 after acquiring an additional 33,239 shares during the period.
-Impax Asset Management Group plc raised its position in Autodesk by 5.5% in the second quarter.
-Impax Asset Management Group plc now owns 974,799 shares of the software company’s stock worth $284,544,000 after acquiring an additional 50,636 shares during the period.
-Bank of Montreal Can raised its position in Autodesk by 48.3% in the second quarter.
-Bank of Montreal Can now owns 798,153 shares of the software company’s stock worth $237,778,000 after acquiring an additional 259,899 shares during the period.
-Qube Research & Technologies Ltd bought a new position in Autodesk in the second quarter worth approximately $9,073,000.
-Finally, Boston Financial Mangement LLC raised its position in Autodesk by 380.2% in the second quarter.
-Boston Financial Mangement LLC now owns 3,477 shares of the software company’s stock worth $1,015,000 after acquiring an additional 2,753 shares during the period.
-Institutional investors own 86.61% of the company’s stock.
+Other institutional investors have also added to or reduced their stakes in the company.
+Eagle Bay Advisors LLC purchased a new position in Autodesk in the 2nd quarter valued at approximately $27,000.
+Newfound Research LLC purchased a new position in Autodesk in the 3rd quarter valued at approximately $56,000.
+Monetary Management Group Inc. purchased a new position in Autodesk in the 2nd quarter valued at approximately $58,000.
+Evermay Wealth Management LLC purchased a new position in Autodesk in the 2nd quarter valued at approximately $60,000.
+Finally, Optimum Investment Advisors grew its stake in Autodesk by 600.0% in the 2nd quarter.
+Optimum Investment Advisors now owns 280 shares of the software company’s stock valued at $82,000 after buying an additional 240 shares in the last quarter.
+Institutional investors and hedge funds own 86.61% of the company’s stock.

+ADSK has been the subject of a number of recent analyst reports.
+Morgan Stanley boosted their price target on shares of Autodesk from $324.00 to $344.00 and gave the company an “equal weight” rating in a research report on Wednesday.
+They noted that the move was a valuation call.
+Guggenheim restated a “hold” rating on shares of Autodesk in a research report on Thursday.
+Royal Bank of Canada reduced their price target on shares of Autodesk from $363.00 to $343.00 and set an “outperform” rating for the company in a research report on Wednesday.
+Stifel Nicolaus reduced their price target on shares of Autodesk from $365.00 to $310.00 and set a “buy” rating for the company in a research report on Wednesday.
+Finally, Mizuho cut their target price on shares of Autodesk from $380.00 to $330.00 and set a “buy” rating for the company in a research report on Wednesday.
+They noted that the move was a valuation call.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and thirteen have issued a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $342.71.

 Autodesk Company Profile